-Advanced Practice Registered Nurse" or "APRN" means a registered nurse who is prepared for an advanced practice registered nursing role by virtue of additional knowledge and skills gained through an advanced formal education program of nursing in a specialty area that is approved by the board.
-The categories of APRN are nurse practitioner, certified nurse-midwife, clinical nurse specialist, and certified registered nurse anesthetist.
-An advanced practice registered nurse shall hold a doctorate, a post-nursing master's certificate, or a minimum of a master's degree that includes advanced education composed of didactic and supervised clinical practice in a specific area of advanced practice registered nursing.
-APRNs must achieve national certification within two years post-graduation.
-An APRN may perform those activities considered to be the practice of registered nursing or advanced practice consisting of nonmedical acts, such as population health management; quality improvement or research projects within a health care system; and analysis of data and corresponding system recommendations, revisions, developments, or informatics.
-An APRN also may perform specified medical acts pursuant to a practice agreement as defined in item in the Nurse Practice Act, item 45
+• APRN: An "advanced practice registered nurse" means a registered nurse who is prepared for an advanced practice registered nursing role by virtue of additional knowledge and skills gained through an advanced formal education program of nursing in a specialty area that is approved by the board.
+The categories of advanced practice registered nursing practice are nurse practitioner, certified nurse-midwife, clinical nurse specialist, and certified registered nurse anesthetist.
+An APRN shall hold a doctorate, a post-nursing master's certificate, or a minimum of a master's degree that includes advanced education composed of didactic and supervised clinical practice in a specific area of advanced practice registered nursing.
+In addition to those activities considered the practice of registered nursing, an APRN may perform delegated medical acts.